What is Plasma Polymerization?Plasma polymerization is a process used to increase the hydrophobicity of rubber or plastic products or films.

 Considered by many to be the “green” alternative, plasma is more environmentally friendly than other methods of increasing hydrophobicity.
 Plasma has been used to create surfaces that repel water; we have measured contact angles up to 165 degrees.

 Plasma does not require the use of harsh chemicals.
 This protects not only our environment but also your staff since they are not required to handle any chemicals for the plasma process.

+Our ProcessBy using a heated liquid monomer vapor delivery system in plasma, we are able to increase the hydrophobicity of a surface, preventing items from sticking together during further production.
 Plasma Etch provides plasma services on a contract basis to many industries looking to improve the wettability and usefulness of their products.
 Our process is useful on many rubber and silicon products.

-HistoryDeposition of functionalized plasma polymer films was first demonstrated in 1982—just two short years after Plasma Etch was founded.
+HistoryDeposition of functionalized plasma polymer films was first demonstrated in 1982; just two short years after Plasma Etch was founded.
 These plasma functionalized processes are still used not only for creating hydrophobic coatings but also as a method of improving the biocompatibility of biological implants.